gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 When an access request expires or is deleted, the Okta service will look for the `OktaAssignment` object associated with the request and then proceed to "unwind" the actions taken in the request.
 For example, if a user was assigned to application A and group X, then the user will be unassigned from these.
-If the user had access to these when the access request was created, then the action will have the status `REDUNDANT` and no action will be taken.
+As mentioned above, this will only happen if there are no other active `OktaAssignment` objects for a particular resource, otherwise the `OktaAssignment` will be marked as `CLEANED_UP` without taking any action in the Okta API.

 #### Note about Okta administration workflows